cloudeteer/terraform-azurerm-ai-stack/modules/ai-foundry-services/README.md

 ### <a name="input_allowed_ips"></a> [allowed\_ips](#input\_allowed\_ips)

-Description: List of IP addresses to allow access to the Azure AI service.
+Description: List of IP addresses to allow access to the service.

 Type: `list(string)`